-Using 1-1/2″ pocket screws, attach the side boards to the top, then bottom frame pieces.
-Drive your screws carefully, otherwise, you could crack the boards.
+Using 1-1/2″ pocket screws, attach the side boards to the top, then the bottom frame pieces.
+Drive your screws carefully; otherwise, you could crack the boards.
 Like I did.
 Wood filler to the rescue!

-Try to gently guide your boards to square if they’re a little twisty like mine were.
-There is some give to the board, so with a slightly loosened screw and a little nudge you can correct anything too egregious.
+Try gently guiding your boards to square if they’re a little twisty like mine.
+There is some give to the board, so with a slightly loosened screw and a little nudge, you can correct anything too egregious.

 Step 5b: Add wood filler to any gaps